Subscribe to our International Academic Newsletter and receive information about our international activities in the field of legal research.

-All prospective Visiting Scholars, regardless of any existing affiliation, must submit following documents (as a single PDF file in German or English) to Kasia Kwietniewska, Director of the International Office:
+Once a faculty member has agreed to support your stay at Bucerius, collect and submit the following documents as a single PDF (in German or English) to Kasia Kwietniewska, Director of the International Office:

 - Curriculum vitae (incl. professional accomplishments, educational background, employment history, publications, awards)

-- Outline of the research project (no more than 2000 words)
+- Outline of your research project (no more than 2000 words)

 Accommodation in Hamburg